Surveys are question-and-answer experiences used to collect and aggregate feedback or generate a net promoter score. Surveys are an AXP feature.

 You can drag and drop to reorder header, body, question, and media content and question answers.

 A single Submit button is configured and required by default.
 Clicking the button closes the survey if all required questions have been answered.
-You can edit the button label and add or remove tags when the button is pressed.
+You can edit the button label and add or remove tags when a user taps a button.

 You can customize the appearance of surveys: